binaliashodariya9758-spec/Restaurant-Management-System/README.md

 2. Objective of the Project

-   -> To understand the use of loops (while loop) in C++.
-   -> To practice conditional statements (if-else).
-   -> To implement a basic menu-driven program.
-   -> To calculate the total cost dynamically based on user input.
-   -> To simulate a real-life restaurant ordering system.
+   -> The objective of this project is to develop a Restaurant Billing System using C++ and Object-Oriented Programming concepts.
+The system allows users to select food items, enter quantity, and automatically calculate the total bill.

+   -> It aims to demonstrate the use of encapsulation, inheritance, and polymorphism for creating a structured, reusable, and easy-to-maintain program that simulates a real-world billing

-3. System Design
+4. System Design

 Input:-
 -> User choice (1–5).
 -> Quantity of selected food item.

 Process:-
--> Display menu repeatedly using a while loop.
+-> Create object of selected food item.
--> Check user choice using if-else.
+-> Set price using polymorphism.
 -> Multiply quantity with item price.
 -> Add result to total bill.
+-> Repeat until user exits.

 Output:-
 Display total bill after user exits.